pyepri.utils

 G – Output array same shape as

-corresponding to the forward finite differences ofu
+ucorresponding to the forward finite differences ofu.- Return type:

 array_like (with type backend.cls)